 Drape cords were used to hang curtains or drapes from an overhead rail.
 Today, blinds use slim headrail strips, which serve as points of convergence for the blinds.

 Concealed sections fit inside the head rail of the blind, making it invisible to the eye.
 However, evacuating a blind with covered areas is sensibly simple and should be possible very quickly when supplanting your blinds.
-So let us look at how to remove blinds with hidden brackets.

 Method 1